SS Persian Monarch: Charles R. Flint and Company

 Her new owners were Charles R. Flint and Company, an American shipping firm.
 The crippled Persian Monarch was towed to Norfolk, Virginia, for conversion into a sailing ship.
-Her superstructure, upper deck, engines, and funnel were removed and replaced with a new deck, captain's quarters, hotel-style cabins, and 12,000 yd of sail rigging, like a barque.
+Her superstructure, upper deck, engines, and funnel were removed and replaced with a new deck, captain's quarters, hotel-style cabins, and rigged as a barque.
 Work took about six months at a cost of $92,000.
 The ship was gutted, and the only part which remained was the outer hull.
 The choice to keep the same hull shape meant that the steamship's straight stem bow was also kept, instead of modifying the shape to resemble those seen on sailing ships.
 Compared to similar modifications, the bowsprit was not appended to the tip of the bow, but partially up the prow.
-The resulting aesthetic was described as "ghastly", comparable to a "malignant growth" by one author's account, and according to Basil Lubbock, "the ugliest square rigger that ever sailed the seas”.
+The resulting aesthetic was described as "ghastly", comparable to a "malignant growth" by one author's account, and according to Basil Lubbock, "the ugliest square rigger that ever sailed the seas".
 She now had an overall length of 370 ft, length between perpendiculars of 350 ft, beam of 42.5 ft, depth of 36.2 ft, and a lightweight (empty) tonnage of 2,750 tons.
 Her 159 ft tall masts carried 44000 sqft of sail.
-The proportions, intended for a steamship, were not fit for sailing vessels, meaning the ship had issues righting herself.
+The proportions intended for a steamship were not fit for sailing vessels, which lead to issues remaining stable.
 In addition, she had a relatively low deadweight capacity, limiting the amount of cargo she could carry and worsening stability issues.

 The newly rebuild ship, renamed May Flint, was the largest American and fourth (Note: The others being the five-masted barques France, Maria Rickmers, and Potosi) largest sailing ship in the world.
-She was operated as a tramp ship, and was towed to Baltimore in 1895 and loaded with coal for her first voyage.
+She was operated as a tramp ship, and towed to Baltimore in 1895 and loaded with coal for her first voyage.
 She then sailed to San Francisco, but a severe storm off Cape Horn caused parts of the masts to crash onto the deck.
+During the voyage, sailors accused the captain and officers of regular abuses, including grinding a sailor's face into a holystone, cruel beatings, rupturing a man's testicle, and using a gang to attack the sailors when in port.
+The charges were dismissed, much like many other allegations of brutality against American ship captains.
+However, the claims were featured in the Red Record, a compilation of abusive acts on board the so-called "hell ships".

 For the next several years, the ship carried various raw materials and oil between the US East Coast and the Pacific, and was damaged by storms another two times.
 While the large ship was able to carry twice the cargo of complementary vessels, rising costs due to constant storm damage and trans-continental shipping forced her to be sold off.
-In 1899, her owner was listed as W. D. Walker, who was affiliated with the company.
-She was then soon sold to the California Shipping Company the same year, who bought many of the former Flint company vessels.
+In 1899, her owner was listed as W. D. Walker, who was associated with the company.
+She was then sold to the California Shipping Company that year, who bought many of the former Flint company vessels.